oasisprotocol/old-docs/src/operators/stake-management.md

 We can observe that:

-* Account's general balance is a little more than 601 tokens.
+* Account's general balance is ~601 tokens.
-* Account's nonce is `0`.
+* Account's nonce is `7`.
-* A little more than 11242 tokens are actively bounded to the escrow account.
+* ~11242 tokens are actively bounded to the escrow account.
 * The amount of tokens that are currently debonding is 0.

 ### Obtaining transactions' gas costs